-- a dispute on the drafting and amendment of the terms and conditions of work (normally in a collective labour agreement negotiation); and - a dispute between different labour unions in one company.
+- a dispute regarding the drafting or amendment of the terms and conditions of work (normally in a collective labour agreement negotiation); or - a dispute between different labour unions in one company.

 As a matter of general Indonesian arbitration law, pre-dispute arbitration agreements are enforceable.
 Nevertheless, agreements to arbitrate, post-dispute, are also recognised.